KHS Progress Statement

 Kesgrave High School strives to provide a broad, balanced and relevant curriculum for every student.
 We have always held fast to the belief that we should do what is right for the students and not just what appears good to satisfy the national league tables.
 The new measures of success at GCSE now includes a ‘Progress Score'.The Progress 8 score comprises of 8 subjects:

 - 3 EBACC subjects from Triple Science, Core and Additional Science, History, Geography, MFL and Computing

-In 2014 the Government announced that Applied Science would no longer count in this new measure.
-A large number of our Year 9 students at the time were studying this course and progressing well with it.
+In 2014 the Government announced that, amongst others, Applied Science would no longer count in this new measure.
+A significant number of our students at the time were studying this course and progressing well with it.
 We took the moral decision to offer the students and parents the opportunity to continue this course rather than disrupt their curriculum and force them to move onto another science course just to make our results look good in the league tables.
 We stand by that decision and our Governing Body fully support us.

 Our published 2016 Progress 8 measure was -0.12 which was the National average, but students who followed specific subjects which all counted towards Progress 8 gained a score of +0.26.
-This is significantly above National expectations, in addition our disadvantaged students gained above National Progress with a score of +0.12.
+This is significantly above National expectations, in addition our disadvantaged students gained above National average progress with a score +0.12.